 Family Law Mediation in North Carolina

-Mediation is a form of alternative dispute resolution.
-Parties select a neutral third party mediator to assist them in resolving their dispute.
-The mediator does not possess the power to impose an agreement on either party, but a skilled North Carolina mediator can often help parties resolve their differences even after other methods have failed.
+Mediation is a form of alternative dispute resolution in which parties work with a neutral third-party mediator to resolve their dispute.
+The mediator does not have the authority to impose a decision, but a skilled North Carolina mediator can often help parties reach agreement—even when other efforts have failed.

-Parties in North Carolina who wish to resolve differences may voluntarily participate in mediation prior to or after initiating a lawsuit.
-North Carolina requires that once a lawsuit for child custody or equitable distribution is filed, the parties must attend mediation prior to trial.
+In North Carolina, parties may choose to participate in mediation voluntarily, either before or after filing a lawsuit.
+However, once a lawsuit involving child custody or equitable distribution is filed, the parties are generally required to attend mediation before the case can proceed to trial.

 Seven of our board-certified family law specialists are certified family law mediators: